atomist/org-visualizer/README.md

 >After updating your code you will need to rerun existing analyses.
 Run the spider again with the `--u` flag to force updates on existing data.

 ## Next Steps
-The [Atomist](https://www.atomist.com) service is capable of keeping analyses up to date automatically, across all your repositories.
-It can also help to achieve consistency and convergence in eligible aspects by updating projects.
+The [Atomist](https://www.atomist.com) service keeps analyses up to date automatically across all your repositories.
+It can also help to achieve consistency and convergence in eligible aspects by updating projects, and enabling workflows on change.

 See [https://atomist.com/developer.html](https://atomist.com/developer.html) for further information.